erikc5000/deco-mongo/README.md

 ### Defining relationships between classes and MongoDB documents

 Deco-Mongo is all about data mapping.
-You write classes that represent your data the way you want it to be structured in the domain or business logic layer of your application, then add decorations that describe how it should map over to your database.
+You write classes that represent your data the way you want it to be structured in the domain layer of your application, then add decorations that describe how it should map over to your database.

 Let's suppose that I want to store info about dogs in my database.